loeken/homelab/docs/homelab-obsidian/chapter 02 - installation of debian FDE.md

 # Installation of Debian FDE

-we ll start by grabbing the last version of debian's netinstall:
+we ll start by grabbing the last version of debian's netinstall, we ll use the non free variant which should increase your chance of having all drivers/firmware.

 ```bash
 wget https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/11.6.0+nonfree/amd64/iso-cd/firmware-11.6.0-amd64-netinst.iso